Cinnamon/kotaemon/docs/usage.md

 - The tool uses Large Language Model (LLMs) to perform various tasks in a QA pipeline.
   So, you need to provide the application with access to the LLMs you want to use.
 - You only need to provide at least one.
-However, tt is recommended that you include all the LLMs that you have access to, you will be able to switch between them while using the application.
+However, it is recommended that you include all the LLMs that you have access to, you will be able to switch between them while using the application.